babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 > For a more automatic migration, we have updated [babel-upgrade](https://github.com/babel/babel-upgrade) to do this for you (you can run `npx babel-upgrade`).

 The TL;DR is that we're removing the Stage presets.
 At some level, people will have to opt-in and know what kinds of proposals are being used instead of assuming what people should use, especially given the unstable nature of some of these proposals.
-But if you use your another preset or a toolchain (e.g. [create-react-app](https://github.com/facebook/create-react-app)) it's possible this change doesn't affect you directly.
+But if you use another preset or a toolchain (e.g. [create-react-app](https://github.com/facebook/create-react-app)) it's possible this change doesn't affect you directly.

 We have deprecated the Stage presets as of `7.0.0-beta.52`, so if you don't want to change your config now we would suggest you *pin* the versions to `beta.54` until you can upgrade; after `beta.54` we will throw an error with a message saying how to migrate.